totaldebug/totaldebug.uk/_posts/2015-07-29-mikrotik-openvpn-server-with-linux-client.md

 ---
 title: Mikrotik OpenVPN Server with Linux Client
 date: 2015-07-29
-layout: post
+categories: [Networking]
+tags: [openvpn, mikrotik, linux]
 ---
-I spent quite some time trying to get the OpenVPN Server working on the Mikrotik Router with a Linux client, It caused some pain and I didnt want others to go through that.
+I spent quite some time trying to get the OpenVPN Server working on the Mikrotik Router with a Linux client, It caused some pain and I didn't want others to go through that.
 I have therefore written this guide, taking you from certificate creation all the way to VPN connectivity.

 For this tutorial I will have SSH to my Mikrotik (you can use a winbox terminal), I have chosen not to use WinBox for the configuration as its easier to deploy this way.
 <!--more-->